They say content is king, and it’s true. If you don’t have a content marketing strategy, then you’re falling behind.

 Give your audience an offer they cannot refuse

 Your marketing content is only as good as the action it inspires.
 What do you want your users to do after reading the content?
 Do you want them to download an eBook for more information on the issues you’ve talked about on your blog?
-Or, you want them to sign up for your newsletter to receive more inspiring content?
+Or do you want them to sign up for your newsletter to receive more inspiring content?

 Your job as a copywriter is to convert visitors to leads and convert some more.
 So, give your audience an offer they cannot refuse.
 Propose appropriate solutions to their problems and weave FOMO (fear of missing out) to entice them to act on your unique and exclusive offers.